How to Teach the Common Core Vocabulary Standards

 - Academic Language Words (L.6.0)

 What most teachers notice after careful reading of the Common Core Vocabulary Standards is the expected breadth, complexity, and depth of instruction across the grade levels.
 Obviously, incidental vocabulary acquisition from independent reading won’t “teach” the Standards listed above with any degree of fidelity.
 Nor will introducing a few “story-specific” or “content-specific” words prior to reading a selection from the literature anthology or social studies chapter.
 Not that there is anything wrong with these approaches to vocabulary development.
-The bulk of Tier One and Tier Two Words (conversational and generalizable language) are certainly acquired primarily through independent reading.
+The bulk of Tier One (conversational language) are certainly acquired primarily through independent reading.

-But Tier Three Academic Vocabulary (Beck, McKeown, Kucan), as discussed in the Common Core Appendix A, are different.
+But Tier Two Academic Vocabulary (Beck, McKeown, Kucan), as discussed in the Common Core Appendix A, is different.
 These vocabulary words require direct, deep-level instruction and practice in a variety of contexts to transfer to our students’ long-term memories.
 In the words of the Common Core document:

 This normal process of word acquisition occurs up to four times faster for Tier Three words when students have become familiar with the domain of the discourse and encounter the word in different contexts (Landauer & Dumais,1997).
 Hence, vocabulary development for these words occurs most effectively through a coherent course of study in which subject matters are integrated and coordinated across the curriculum and domains become familiar to the student over several days or weeks.